What Is Solventless Extraction?

 However, Cryo Cure makes it easy to quickly dry the wet biomass in a matter of hours while eliminating the risk of microbial contamination.
 This allows manufacturers to save the wet biomass and capture the remaining cannabinoids and terpenes via hydrocarbon, ethanol, or CO₂ extraction.
 The result is less waste, allowing manufacturers to squeeze every dollar out of material they were simply throwing away beforehand.

 In this way, a Cryo Cure machine is an investment that quickly generates a return.
-The amount of additional cannabis oil manufacturers are able to capture with Cryo Cure adds up to a significant revenue stream, easily covering the costs of acquiring and running Cryo Cure’s freeze drying machines.
+The amount of additional cannabis oil manufacturers can capture with Cryo Cure adds up to a significant revenue stream, easily covering the costs of acquiring and running Cryo Cure’s freeze drying machines.
 That’s not to mention the sustainability benefits that come from reducing massive waste that is currently the norm in the industry.

 Eliminate ice water hash waste with Cryo Cure